quat1024/incorporeal-3/README.md

 * Good luck!
 * I heard turning off the Kotlin integration and letting buildship treat it as a black-box might help?
 * Sorry about that.

-## things i need to add to the buildscript

-* forge server run configuration
-* TEST IT MORE, test remapping, test refmaps in prod, test test !!
-* non-`Common` `-sources` jars don't contain `Common` sources
-  * https://github.com/VazkiiMods/Botania/commit/48103b54fe2ff2c9b34b021fb3a8c7ca106fdb67 but i need to make it work on kotlin buildscripts lmao
-* figure out what's the difference between depending on `:Common` and adding its source set to the compilation classpath, and if you need to do both

 ### Why are you using kotlin buildscripts